Academic dress of Chulalongkorn University: Faculty colours and acronyms

 A coloured band or yarn is stitched longitudinally to the centre of the felt strip, corresponding to the degree granting faculty.
 If the faculty does not have its specific colour or the degree is centrally awarded by the university (e.g. Doctor of the University), the colour shall be pink, the university colour.
 As an example, an MRes/MSc graduate from engineering uses firebrick, while yellow is used to denote science.
+Prior to 2026, the university simply used verbal descriptions for colours.
+As the number of disciplines grow, there are variations across robemakers and even the university departments.
+To solve the problem, the university recently define colours in terms of proprietary Pantone code.

 The faculty colours of the university are listed below.